 Construct critical anomalous sentences for the repetition and non-repetition group

-Construct adequate number of anomalous sentences which cause semantic integration difficulties (no less than 40).
-For example: “These two components were participled by a centrifugal device” (The correct form of this anomalous sentence should be “These two components were separated by a centrifugal device”).
-All of these anomalous sentences are prepared for the repetition group.
+Prepare adequate number of correct sentences for the construction of anomalous sentences (no less than 40).
+For example, “These two components were separated by a centrifugal device”.
+Try the best to use only emotion free sentences.

-Construct the same number of similar anomalous sentences with semantic integration difficulties, based on those anomalous sentences just created (see step 2.1.1).
-For example: “These two components were semicoloned by a centrifugal device”.
-All of the anomalous sentences constructed here are prepared for the non-repetition group.
+Construct anomalous sentences based on the correct sentences and then allocate half for the repetition group and allocate half for the non-repetition group.
+For example, “These two components were participled by a centrifugal device” for the repetition group and “These two components were semicoloned by a centrifugal device” for the non-repetition group.
 Ensure that these two groups of anomalous sentences are similar enough in plausibility, violation type and length etc.

 Mix all of these anomalous sentences with a group of normal sentences (i.e., sentences without integration difficulty) in a random manner to form a list of normal and anomalous sentences.
 Invite another group of native speakers (no less than 30 ones) to score the acceptability of these anomalous sentences using a 1-7 point scale, with the highest value representing the highest acceptability.

 Select enough pairs of appropriate anomalous sentences (no less than 35) to be used as stimuli according to the scores of acceptability.
 Anomalous sentences should be rated as low as possible in acceptability (e.g., with scores lower than 2).
-Ensure that the selected stimuli are statistically valid.
+Ensure that there is no statistical difference between the scores of the selected stimuli in the two anomalous sentence groups.

-Try the best to use only emotion free sentences.

 Prepare corresponding stimuli for these critical anomalous sentences for the use of repetition

 For the repetition group, extract the core anomalous elements from the complete anomalous sentence to form a core structure for repetition (e.g., for the study of N400 effect, extract the core elements causing semantic incongruity).
-Ensure that only the most simplified core anomalous elements were kept (i.e., remove any unnecessary information that is unrelated to the elicitation of the effect we are interested in).
+Ensure that only the most simplified core anomalous elements were kept (i.e., remove any unnecessary information that is unrelated to the elicitation of the interested effect).
 For example, extract only the semantically anomalous core structure “components were participled…” from the complete anomalous sentence “These two components were participled by a centrifugal device”.

 For the non-repetition group, further change the core structure extracted from the complete anomalous sentence to another different one to prevent repetition of the anomalous core structure contained in the complete anomalous sentence (i.e., to prepare a different core structure for the use of repetition).
 For example, after extracting the core structure “components were semicoloned…”from the critical anomalous sentence “These two components were semicoloned by a centrifugal device” in the non-repetition group, further replace the key word “semicoloned” in the extracted core structure with another word such as “differenced” (i.e., use “components were differenced…” instead of “components were semicoloned…” for repetition in the non-repetition group).